 Damage to the nerve and pulp can come from decay, large fillings, cracks or chips in a tooth, and even trauma to your face.
 A tooth’s nerve function provides sensory responses to hot and cold temperatures.
 The removal of the nerve does not affect the primary functions of the tooth.
 When a tooth’s nerve or pulp is damaged, bacteria can form in the root canal—causing infection identified by various symptoms, including bone loss around the root, swelling of your face, or drainage into your gums.

 The Root Canal Procedure

-Due to the extent of damage or decay to your tooth, it may be necessary to place a crown over the tooth if it cannot be saved.
-Our Shelby Township root canal dentists will discuss the need for any additional dental work with you.
+Due to the extent of damage or decay to your tooth, it may be necessary to place a dental crown over the tooth if it cannot be saved.
+Our dentists will discuss the need for any additional dental work with you.

 Complications from root canals can arise and are generally due to a re-infection or contamination to the tooth due to additional cracking or a breakdown of the inner sealant.
 It is important to maintain regular brushing and flossing of your teeth.